mmistakes/minimal-mistakes/_pages/things.md

 ## Tools

-* I use *Readwise* for both RSS feeds and newsletters, it's really good
+* I use *Readwise* for both RSS feeds and newsletters, it's really useful
 * I have my own newsletter on *Buttondown* - read [here](https://martinapugliese.github.io/doodling-data-reloaded/) about why I moved away from Substack
 * **Recipes**: the [CookBook app](https://thecookbookapp.com/) is great, to the point I bought a lifetime subscription
-* I use AnkiApp for my language learning (flashcards)
+* I use AnkiApp for my language learning (flashcards) - quite an old fashioned design but honestly this is trumped by the quality and range of features